Cohomological Donaldson-Thomas theory of a quiver with potential and quantum enveloping algebras: Introduction

 \subsection{Acknowledgements}

-During the writing of this paper, Ben Davison was a postdoc at EPFL, supported by the Advanced Grant ``Arithmetic and physics of Higgs moduli spaces'' No. 320593 of the European Research Council.
+During the writing of this paper, Ben Davison was a postdoctoral researcher at EPFL, supported by the Advanced Grant ``Arithmetic and physics of Higgs moduli spaces'' No. 320593 of the European Research Council.
+During the extensive redrafting of the paper he was supported by the University of Glasgow and the University of Edinburgh, partly supported by a Royal Society University Research Fellowship, and by the starter grant ``Categorified Donaldson-Thomas theory'' No. 759967 of the European Research Council.
 He would like to sincerely thank Davesh Maulik for the many stimulating conversations that helped this paper along the way.
 Sven Meinhardt wants to thank Tam\'{a}s Hausel for giving him the opportunity to visit Lausanne and Markus Reineke for providing a wonderful atmosphere in Wuppertal to complete this research.
+We would like to sincerely thank the anonymous referee for their helpful and enlightening suggestions and corrections.